Events: Sunday 20th November, 2016, 12:30pm

 - 22 raised garden beds for vegetable growing; some beds designed for wheelchair access.
 17 now complete!

 - Australian native garden and flowers with exploration pathways, sensory garden for people with disabilities such as visual impairment, or Alzheimer's; herb garden; children's play feature; bird feeders.
-Native plants growing well over summer!
+Native plants growing well!

 - Covered shade structure for shelter, conversation, and barbecues.
 Roof now on!